Share this page

 Bio: Spanning decades, Tony Scott’s career has found him responsible for groundbreaking information technology developments at global companies.
-At Marriott, he developed microcomputer based forecasting, labor management and scheduling tools, and later went on to hold executive roles at Sun Microsystems, Price Waterhouse, and Bristol-Myers Squibb.
-As Chief Information Officer managing corporate-wide IT at The Walt Disney Company, his major accomplishments included upgrading the company’s infrastructure, development of enterprise-wide risk management and cybersecurity functions, and insuring company-wide compliance with regulatory and risk issues, including PCI and Sarbanes-Oxley.
+At Marriott, he developed microcomputer based forecasting, labor management, and scheduling tools, and later went on to hold executive roles at Sun Microsystems, Price Waterhouse, and Bristol-Myers Squibb.
+As Chief Information Officer managing corporate-wide IT at The Walt Disney Company, his major accomplishments included upgrading the company’s infrastructure, development of enterprise-wide risk management and cybersecurity functions, and ensuring company-wide compliance with regulatory and risk issues, including PCI and Sarbanes-Oxley.

 Later, as the CIO of Microsoft, Scott was responsible for all aspects of the company’s information technology organization, including Microsoft.com and partner-facing websites.
 He managed internal business application development and support, infrastructure management, IT service delivery, operations risk management for the company, cybersecurity, and technology support for field services.
 In 2013, Scott joined VMware in Palo Alto, California and was responsible for Global IT, Real Estate and Workplace functions, and Security.